 Resolutions adopted by the CFUW membership nationally and provincially are the foundation for our advocacy activities.
 These resolutions deal with issues relevant to CFUW’s mandate to enhance the status of women and girls, promote education and human rights and encourage the participation of members in their communities.

-Resolutions are researched and proposed by CFUW clubs, Provincial or National Boards and/or National Federations.
+Resolutions are researched and proposed by CFUW clubs, or Provincial or National Boards.
 They are studied by the clubs, voted on at the club level, amended where necessary, and subsequently approved through a vote, at either the Ontario Council Annual General Meeting in May or the CFUW Annual General Meeting in the summer.
-Similarly, resolutions of the Graduate Women International (GWI) are studied and proposed by a National Federation or Association, and voted on by delegates from these 79 National Federations and Associations worldwide.

 These democratically adopted resolutions give CFUW National and the Ontario Council legitimacy to lobby and petition the federal or provincial governments on matters of importance to club members.
 Clubs may also petition their federal (MP), provincial (MPP) and municipal governments to advance the CFUW agenda at the local level.

 Within CFUW Guelph, our Advocacy Committee coordinates and /or takes the lead on our advocacy work.

 CFUW Guelph has been advocating for a Basic Income Guarantee for all Canadians since 2013.
 In support of this goal we partnered with the Imagining a Difference Future Group (discussion group based in Guelph) to present a webinar exploring the concept of a Universal Basic Income (UBI).

 The UBI webinar was held on November 18, 2020, exploring the concept of Universal Basic Income in Canada.
 The event featured Evelyn Forget, Chandra Pasma, Senator Kim Pate and Jessie Golem.
 To view the webinar recording, click here.

 To read more about Basic Income